balaji-goml/sample-repo/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
-about: Report a Issue
-title: ''
-labels: ''
-assignees: ''

----

----
 name: Security Change Assessment
 about: Document and assess the impact of a planned change on information security
 title: "[Change]: "